telerik/ajax-docs/controls/grid/accessing-values-and-controls/overview.md

 ## Server-Side

-Articles in this section provide with examples on accessing objects in RadGrid, such as the rows, header, footer or controls and more...
+Articles in this section provide with examples on accessing objects in RadGrid, such as the rows, header, footer or controls and more.

 - [Accessing RadGrid]({%slug grid/accessing-values-and-controls/server-side/accessing-radgrid %})
 - [Accessing Tables]({%slug grid/accessing-values-and-controls/server-side/accessing-tables %})